 Days to Harvest

 Once they start producing, you may need to harvest almost daily, to keep the plants productive.
-They will keep several day in the refrigerator.
+The beans will keep several days in the refrigerator.
 The pods tend to grow in pairs, which makes harvesting a little easier.

-You can use them interchangeably with green beans, but they really shine in stir fries where they give the dish that mysterious flavor.
+You can use asparagus beans interchangeably with green beans, but they really shine in stir-fries where they give the dish that mysterious flavor.
 They are the bean traditionally used for the Chinese green bean dish offered on many Chinese restaurant menus in America.
 They are also commonly cooked with fermented bean curd.